-The rivers leading into the Golfo Dulce are home to unstudied populations of Crocodiles.
+The rivers flowing into the Golfo Dulce are home to unstudied populations of Crocodiles.

 large vertebrates are particularly susceptible to the loss of quality, connected habitats.